Aguadilla, Puerto Rico: Militarization during the Cold War

-Aguadilla was the site of the U.S. military's Ramey Air Force Base for almost five decades.
+In September 1939, some 3796 acre covered by sugar cane, was expropriated for the military at the cost of $1,215,000, in order to build an air base that came to be known as Ramey Air Force Base.
+San Antonio's ambitions to become a separate town were unfruitful, and the community suffered three expropriations as a result of expansions to Ramey.
+In the process, Roberto Román Acevedo designed a town flag and emblem for the ostensible project.
+Aguadilla hosted these facilities for almost five decades.
 During this period, Aguadilla was home to the Strategic Air Command, equipped with RB-36s and 72d Bombardment Wing, Heavy equipped with B-52s, an important strategic facility during the Cold War.

 Activated in June 1952 as a Strategic Air Command very long-range reconnaissance unit at Ramey AFB, Puerto Rico, but not operational until October 1952.
 Redesignated as 72d Strategic Reconnaissance Wing and received 3 (60th, 73rd and 301st) squadrons of RB-36D/E/F/H Peacemaker bombers.
 Also, the 915th Air Rescue Squadron.
 Conducted global strategic reconnaissance 1953–1955, gradually shifting to a bombardment training mission beginning in 1954, being upgraded to B-36J and B-36J(III) Featherweights by 1955.
 Redesignated 72d Bombardment Wing in 1958.

 With the phaseout of the B-36s in 1958, received B-52G Stratofortress intercontinental strategic bombers.